Laykel/nfc-rf-fingerprinting/README.md

 This repository's folders can be described as follows:

-- `data` contains the _gitignored_ recordings of NFC communications, as well as decoded transmissions in different formats.
+- `data` contains decoding tests as well as the `dataset` folder, which contains the data captured for the project (stored using [Git LFS](https://git-lfs.github.com/)).
+See [the dataset readme](data/dataset/README.md).
 - `gnuradio` contains the different GRC flowgraphs used in the project.
-- `notebooks` contains the notebooks used during the testing and prototyping phase of the project.
+- `notebooks` contains the notebooks used during the analysis and prototyping phase of the project.
 - `report` contains the LaTeX sources and the compiled pdf of the report.
 It also contains the bibliography and figures used in it.
-- `scripts` contains the final programs used to pre-process the signals, train the model, test it, and _deploy it?_ .
+- `scripts` contains the final programs used to acquire and pre-process the signals, train the model, test it, and _deploy it?_ .

 ## How to run

 ### The notebooks

 ```
-# Get the data and unzip it
-wget URL_DOESNT_EXIST_YET
-mkdir data/recordings
-tar xf recordings.gz -C data/recordings

-# Clone the repo
+# Clone the repo (warning, also downloads the datasets)
 git clone https://github.com/Laykel/nfc-rf-fingerprinting.git

 # Install dependencies (after creating a virtual env as you usually do)